stevenjlho/leetcode/solutions/654. Maximum Binary Tree/README.md

 ## Complexity

-- Time complexity: O(n²) in the worst-case scenario.
-This is because, in the worst case, we might need to go through the entire list for every node to find the maximum value.
+- Time complexity: Time complexity: O(n²).
+In the worst case, we traverse the entire list to find the maximum value for each element.
-- Space complexity: O(n), O(n) for the recursion call stack in the worst case.
-This is the depth of the tree.
+- Space complexity: O(n).
+The recursion call stack depth could be as large as the number of list elements in the worst case.

 ## Code